snarkymcsnarkpants/dad_joke_repo/the collection.md

 Questions

-- It's odd that we refer to childbirth as "Delvery"... if you think about it, it actually takeout.
 - Why are Sherlock Holmes' taxes so low?
 He's a master of deduction.
 - What has two butts and kills people?
 An assassin.
 - If a child refuses to sleep during nap time, are they guilty of resisting a rest?